jjaenal/vaulte/docs/user-outreach-plan.md

 Thanks for helping us design a safer, fairer data future!

 ### Twitter/X DM
 Hi <name>, we’re researching a privacy‑first data marketplace (Vaulté).
 Would you be open to a 30‑minute chat on data ownership and privacy? $10 gift card as a thank‑you.
-You can book a time here: <booking-link>.
+You can book a time here: https://calendly.com/vaulte/30min.
 Thanks!

 ### Discord Message
 Hey everyone — we’re researching user needs for a privacy‑first data marketplace (Vaulté).
 If you care about data control/privacy, we’d love a 30‑minute chat. $10 gift card.
-Book here: <booking-link>.
+Book here: https://calendly.com/vaulte/30min.
 DMs welcome!

 ### Follow‑Up (2–3 days later)
 Just following up in case you missed this — would you be open to a quick 30‑minute chat?
-Booking link: <booking-link>.
+Booking link: https://calendly.com/vaulte/30min.
 Appreciate it!

 ## Scheduling & Tools
 - Booking: Calendly/Google Calendar (<booking-link>)